 Your palate is made up of two bones that are joined together down the center by a junction called the mid-palatal suture.
 When a patient is young, the mid-palatal suture is made up of stretchable cartilage, which aids in the growth and development of the upper jaw.

-The appearance of a space between the front teeth is one sign that the expander has moved the two halves of the palate apart.
+Yes, it is normal to have a small gap between the front teeth.
+The appearance of a space is one sign that the expander has moved the two halves of the palate apart.
 The central incisors are located on different sides of the suture and they spread apart as the palate is expanded.
 The gap that forms is normal and desirable – you know the expansion is working when you see the gap between your teeth!

 How Long Does it Take for an Expander to Work?